Samuel Pepys: Great Fire of London

 A cart arrived at 4 a.m. on 3 September and Pepys spent much of the day arranging the removal of his possessions.
 Many of his valuables, including his diary, were sent to a friend from the Navy Office at Bethnal Green.
 At night, he "fed upon the remains of yesterday's dinner, having no fire nor dishes, nor any opportunity of dressing any thing."
 The next day, Pepys continued to arrange the removal of his possessions.
 By then, he believed that Seething Lane was in grave danger, so he suggested calling men from Deptford to help pull down houses and defend the king's property.
 He described the chaos in the city and his curious attempt at saving his own goods:

 Pepys had taken to sleeping on his office floor; on Wednesday, 5 September, he was awakened by his wife at 2 a.m.
 She told him that the fire had almost reached All Hallows-by-the-Tower and that it was at the foot of Seething Lane.
 He decided to send her and his gold—about £2,350—to Woolwich.
 In the following days, Pepys witnessed looting, disorder, and disruption.
-On 7 September, he went to Paul's Wharf and saw the ruins of St Paul's Cathedral, of his old school, of his father's house, and of the house in which he had had his stone removed.
-Despite all this destruction, Pepys's house, office, and diary were saved.
+On 7 September, he went to Paul's Wharf and saw the ruins of St Paul's Cathedral, of his old school, of his father's house, and of the house in which he had had his bladder stone removed.
+Despite all this destruction, Pepys' house, office, and diary were saved.